War as the new normal Unable to achieve victory in Ukraine, Putin must perpetuate and routinize the war to stay in power

 This human anxiety about the loss of power is understandable, but it plays out differently in different types of regimes.
 A leader who can expect peaceful and orderly succession when the next election comes, or else when the term limit in office is reached, will act differently from a head of state who lives in fear of a violent coup.
 Their differences will most come to the fore in how these leaders will confront the dilemma of either continuing a war or making a peace deal.
 In his book War and Punishment (2000), Hein Goemans compiled and analyzed comprehensive data on the past two centuries of armed conflict, isolating three main types of leader behaviors with respect to the War–Peace dilemma.
 Goemans distinguishes three kinds of leaders: democratic leaders, dictators, and moderately repressive autocrats.
 (At the time of writing his book, he placed Putin in the latter category.)

 A dictator threatened with removal by a coup or an insurrection is often convinced that going to war might improve his position.
-Being able to choose the time and place to start a conflict, as well as its character, gives him a sense of control, together with a hope of buttressing his power and neutralizing dangerous internal competitors.
+Being able to choose the time and place to start a conflict, as well as its character, gives him a sense of control, together with the hope of buttressing his power and neutralizing dangerous internal competitors.
 It must be said, too, that their fears about internal risks are well-grounded.
 While only seven percent of democratically elected leaders face adverse consequences for their actions in office within a year of leaving, that risk is 41 percent for authoritarian leaders, write Goemans and his co-author Alexandre Debs in their 2010 paper, “Regime Type, the Fate of Leaders, and War.”

 Democracies and war